ndoan-icl/CYPHER_MLSchool_Brussels2026/README.md

 	- The dataset for the System Identification notebook based on a laminar slit flame excited with a broadband signal
 	- The [Lorenz system dataset](Lorenz_data/LorenzSys_Lorenz_data.npz) for the example notebook on the Lorenz system
 	- The [broadband forcing and heat release rate signals](Flame_data/) for the flame dynamics learning exercise
-	- The [validation flame describing functions](Validation_data/Flame_valid_data.h5) containing the frequency response of the flam
+	- The [validation flame describing functions](Validation_data/Flame_valid_data.h5) containing the frequency response of the flame

 ## Installation
 To run the various jupyter notebooks, it is recommended that a virtual environment is created.
 On linux, create and source the environment by issuing the following command: